pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 # Achieving Exactly Once Semantics

 Exactly-once semantics can be achieved by using an idempotent writer with an at-least-once processor.
-The `AtLeastOnceApp` writes its output to a Pravega stream using `EventStreamWriter` which is *not* idempotent.
+The `AtLeastOnceApp` writes its output to a non-transactional Pravega stream using `EventStreamWriter` which is *not* idempotent.
 However, if this were modified to write to a key/value store or relational database with a deterministic key, then the writer would be idempotent and the system would provide exactly-once semantics.
+Another technique is to use a transactional Pravega stream, which does offer idempotence.

 # Stateful Exactly-once Semantics with Apache Flink